 Help arrived in the form of Trockland Management GmbH, a financially strong investor, and the fate of the financially troubled real-estate complex in a prime location seemed to be resolved.
 Instead of a senior-citizen residence, a housing complex was now planned, which would integrate the existing building substance and supplement it with a number of newbuilds.

-The old becomes one with the new
+one with the new

 A façade consisting of balconies of various depths, with its resulting three-dimensional effect, forms the design connecting element for the entire ensemble, which comprises 217 high-quality rental apartments, a child-care center, a café, and an organic supermarket.
 The balconies have been arranged by the architects above and next to each other and are offset and displaced with respect to each other.
 This expressive design approach is especially distinct in the newbuilds on Danziger Strasse and on Fröbelplatz.
 Cubes of the same design are also present on the two upper stories atop the historic hospital building.
 In this way, the architects succeeded in seamlessly joining the old and the new and to enrich the district by an overall harmonious ensemble.